humanprotocol/hmt-escrow/hmt_subgraph/README.md

 This is the repo of the human subgraph.
-The goal of the subgraph is to index all of the emissions for Escrow and Escrow Factories
+The goal of the subgraph is to index all of the emissions for Escrow and Escrow Factories To get more information about how the graph works : https://thegraph.com/en/

 ## Installation